 Sharding Consensus and Contracts

-Harmony is integrating Omniledger + Rapidchain + Chainspace for sharding consensus and contracts.
-Below are our notes on the latest research and roadmap.
+Below are our notes on Omniledger, Rapidchain and Chainspace for sharding consensus and contracts.
 We’re looking for hires (see our 3x3 interview questions on culture and values) and collaborators (wine and ramen)!

 Architecture and Insights